 How Macrows fits

 Macrows fits when the spreadsheet is still the right starting point, but the workflow now needs structure.
-It is a private spreadsheet database for Mac, so a relationship tracker can begin as a familiar grid and grow into linked tables, fields, saved views, formulas, buttons, and row actions.
+A relationship tracker can begin as a familiar grid, then grow into linked tables, saved views, formulas, buttons, and row actions when the extra structure earns its place.

 For a CRM workflow, Macrows is a good fit when you want to: